 You'll want to keep in mind that repeated filings can result in a loss of the automatic stay—the order that stops collections.
 You'll likely need to file a bankruptcy motion to extend or put in place the automatic stay.

-In general, a dismissal with prejudice can restrict when you can file another bankruptcy or completely prohibit you from discharging any debts that could have been wiped out in the dismissed case.
+A dismissal with prejudice will restrict your ability to file another bankruptcy for a period.
+It could also prohibit you from discharging any debts that could have been wiped out in the dismissed case.

-The answer depends on what the judge ordered in your particular case.
-If your case was dismissed with prejudice for a short period of time (such as 180 days), you can simply file again after the deadline has passed.
-If the judge ordered a much longer bar or prohibited you from discharging any debts that could have been wiped out in the dismissed case, you can choose to appeal the decision and have it reviewed by a higher court.
-But keep in mind that appeals can be costly and to succeed you must prove that the judge made a legal error.
+If the court dismissed your case with prejudice for a short period, such as 180 days, you could file again after the deadline passes.
+If the judge ordered a more extended bar or prohibited you from discharging debts that could have been wiped out, you can appeal the decision to a higher court.
+But keep in mind that appeals can be costly and to succeed, you must prove that the judge made a legal error.